adgsenpai/Tensorflow-Gender-Detection/README.md

 <p>The app consists of two blocks of code if im not mistaken.</p>

 ````
-1. This is the desktop version of the application - Run the block and you will be good.
+1. This is the desktop version of the application - Run the block and you will be good - Press Q to quit.

-2. This is the Flask Version (Web Version) which will run in your broswer.
+2. This is the Flask Version (Web Version) which will run in your broswer -Run the block and you will be good.
 ````